aravindanbalan/leetcode/DP/paintFence-Google.md

             //k ways to paint ith post and k-1 ways to post i-1 , if different color is chosen
             // k ways to paint i & i-1th post of same color and k-1 ways to post i-2th post, if same color is chosen
             // ways[i] = k * (k-1) * ways[i-1] + k * (k-1) * ways[i-2];
-            ways[i] = (k-1) * (ways[i-1] + ways[i-2]);
+            //ways[i-1] already has k in it, no need to multiply again. ways[i] = (k-1) * (ways[i-1] + ways[i-2]);
         }